What Do Chemical Plant or System Operator Do?

 - Pharmaceutical Manufacturing Machine Operator

-Are There Job Opportunities for Chemical Plant and System Operators?
+Job Outlook for Chemical Plant and System Operators

 In 2016, there was an estimated number of 33,200 jobs in the United States for Chemical Plant or System Operator.
 There is little to no growth in job opportunities for Chemical Plant or System Operator.
 Due to new job openings and attrition, there will be an average of 2,800 job openings in this field each year.